Zana Nimani: 1984–1988: Solo career

+Retirement from singing

 Soon after, she got married and retired from the scene.
-In 2009, City Records released The Platinum Collection, a compilation of songs recorded by Zana during Nimani's tenure as the band's lead vocalist, together with her solo tracks.
+In 2009, City Records released The Platinum Collection, a compilation of songs recorded by Nimani, both during her tenure as Zana's lead vocalist and during her solo career.
 In 2018, Croatia Records released the box set Original Album Collection, containing all four of Nimani's studio albums—Zana's first three with her as vocalist and her solo album Noćas pevam samo tebi.

-Family
+Personal life

+Nimani was born in 1961 in Belgrade, to Kosovo Albanian parents from the town of Gjakova.
+Her mother was the first Albanian TV anchor in Kosovo, Antigona Nimani, and her father was a federal minister of state reserves.
+She graduated law.

 She is married to Đorđe Šiškin.
 Nimani and Šiškin have one child, daughter Tea (born in Belgrade in 1991).
-With the breakup of Yugoslavia, she moved to Canada, where she still resides.
+With the breakup of Yugoslavia, she moved first to Sweden where she married and then to Canada, where she still resides.